 3. August Smart Lock Pro + Connect for SmartThings

-- Control and monitor your door from anywhere.
-Lock and unlock your door, control keyless access and keep track of who comes and goes, all from your phone.
-Alexa can also provide notifications when your battery is running low so you can proactively replace them.
-Set up smart reorders through Dash Replenishment to make sure you always have replacement batteries when you need them.
+- Lock and unlock your door, control keyless access, keep track of who comes and goes, all from your phone.
+Alexa can provide notifications when your battery is running low so you can proactively replace them.
+Set up smart reorders through dash replenishment

 - Be sure you’re secure with Door Sense.
 Only August has Door Sense to tell you if your door is securely closed and locked

 - Always know who is coming and going.
 Track activity at your doorstep with a 24/7 activity feed and requires iOS (9.0 or higher) or Android (5.0 or higher) smartphones